 Although buying a car privately is almost always cheaper than buying the same car from a dealership, there is more risk involved as you have less consumer rights should the car turn out to be a dud.

-This is because privately sold cars need only be 'as described', which means the responsibility lies with the buyer to ensure the vehicle is ‘of satisfactory quality’ or ‘fit for purpose’ – so take someone along who knows about cars before parting with any cash.
+This is because privately sold cars need only be 'as described', which means the responsibility lies with the buyer to ensure it's fit for purpose - so take someone along who knows about cars before parting with any cash.

 However, the car should still be roadworthy when you buy it, unless it’s explicitly agreed that it’s to be sold as scrap.